 Costa Rica Retirement Homes for Sale: Your Guide to Finding the Perfect Place to Retire

-If your search began with “costa rica retirement homes for sale,” you are probably looking for more than a house.
+If your search began with “Costa Rica retirement homes for sale,” you are probably looking for more than a house.
 You are weighing climate, healthcare, community, legal security, and whether a new life in a tropical paradise can actually work day to day.

 Here is how to think through the market, the regions, the costs, and the buying process before you choose your retirement home.